 But, there is a member of the family who is considered the star of the genus.
 Relatively unknown to the home garden, it is the species Lespedeza thunbergii (also known as bush clover.)
 Recipient of the Royal Horticultural Society’s (RHS) Award of Garden Merit, it boasts beautiful blue-green foliage, cascading panicles of rosy-pink flowers and a dramatic fountain-like appearance.

-Moreover, unlike other family members, bush clover sticks to its place.
+Moreover, unlike other family members, bush clover knows its place.
 Slowly developing over the summer into a roughly 6-foot mound, this beautiful shrub spends August and September laden with thousands of tiny pink flowers.
-It’s a burst of color just when you least expect it, and at a time when most other perennials are losing their luster.
+It’s a burst of color just when you least expect it, and at a time when most other perennials have lost their luster.

 DESIGNING WITH LESPEDEZA

-At my client’s home, we’ve gone for a spring-like approach, pairing her shrubs with ‘Little Lime’ hydrangeas, apricot shrub roses, Icy Pink vinca and the upright swords of bearded iris.
-Anthony Waterer spirea, Longwood Blue caryopteris and white Japanese anemones provide subtle background color.
+At my client’s home, we’ve paired her full-grown shrubs with ‘Little Lime’ hydrangeas, apricot shrub roses, Icy Pink vinca and the upright swords of bearded iris.
+Anthony Waterer spirea, Longwood Blue caryopteris and white Japanese anemones make up a soft-toned backdrop.